Explore Shoulder Tendonitis

 - Overuse – Repetitive overhead motion is the most common cause of rotator cuff degeneration

 - Weak muscles – When the rotator cuff muscles are weak, more force is exerted on the tendons and bursa by the action of the deltoid muscle

-- Improper/inappropriate swimming or throwing techniques can put stress on your muscles, tendons and tissues
+- Improper technique — Improper/inappropriate swimming or throwing techniques can put stress on your muscles, tendons and tissues

 - Strenuous training – One hard throw, weight lift or workout may start the problem

 - Previous injury — Once you've had shoulder tendonitis, you are more likely to have a recurrence

 - Loose shoulder joint — Previous injuries can cause permanent damage to your shoulder, making tendonitis a recurring problem